MrFarland/DM-Operations-Center/Module/13-Spellcasting/spell_levels_and_slots.md

 - A spell must be cast using a spell slot of equal level or higher.
 - A spell slot is used regardless of the spell level it was used to cast.
-- Casting some spells at a higher level makes the spell more powerful or affect more creatures.
+- Casting some spells at a higher level makes the spell more powerful or affects more creatures.
 {.square}

 > **Sources** <br/>